goedh452/homebridge-http-sprinkler/README.md

-onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) useTimer         | No          | Indication if a timer can be used (possible values: yes, no; default no) minTime          | No          | Minimum time in seconds the timer can be set (default 1 second) httpMethod       | No          | Method for sending requests (default GET)
+onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) useTimer         | No          | Indication if a timer can be used (possible values: yes, no; default no) defaultTime      | No          | Default time in seconds the timer should be set to; can be changed in the settings page of the accessory, but resets every time homebridge is restarted; hence here the possibility to set a default httpMethod       | No          | Method for sending requests (default GET)